Table of Contents

 - Ectrodactyly (lobster-claw hand or split foot)

-- Achondroplasia (disproportioned dwarfism): Disturbed cartilage formation.
+- Achondroplasia (disproportioned dwarfism): Disturbed cartilage formation occurs.
 The absence of growth plates in the bones results in disproportioned dwarfism with a normal length of the torso and markedly short extremities.
-In 80 % of the cases of achondroplasia, a de novo mutation is the cause.
+In 80% of cases, a de novo mutation is the cause.

 - Huntington’s disease: Causes are triplet (CAG) repeat expansions, which have destructive consequences for the neurons of the basal ganglia in the brain.
-Penetrance depends on the number of triplet repeats: With > 60 CAG triplets, Huntington’s disease already occurs in the juvenile age.
+Penetration depends on the number of triplet repeats: With > 60 CAG triplets, Huntington’s disease already occurs at a young age.

-In autosomal-recessive inheritance, the carrier has to be homozygous for the trait to be inherited.
-Heterozygous people act as carriers, but they do not express the respective phenotype.
-A phenotypically diseased person has to have the recessive gene in both parents.
+In autosomal recessive inheritance, the carrier must be homozygous for the trait to be inherited.
+Heterozygous people act as carriers but they do not express the respective phenotype.
+A phenotypically diseased person must inherit the recessive gene from both parents.

 Examples of Combination

-- If a parent is homozygous and healthy and the other one is heterozygous for the trait, all children will be phenotypically healthy, but half of them will be carriers.
-Aa x AA = 50 % Aa + 50 % AA
+- If 1 parent is homozygous and healthy and the other parent is heterozygous for the trait, all children will be phenotypically healthy, but half will be carriers: Aa x AA = 50% Aa + 50% AA

-- If both parents are heterozygous for the trait, 25 % of the children will be diseased, 50 % will be heterozygous carriers, and 25 % are homozygous and healthy.
-Aa x Aa = 25 % aa + 50 % Aa + 25 % AA
+- If both parents are heterozygous for the trait, 25% of the children will be diseased, 50% will be heterozygous carriers, and 25% will be homozygous and healthy: Aa x Aa = 25% aa + 50% Aa + 25% AA

 In pedigrees, autosomal-recessive diseases are not as easy to track as autosomal-dominant diseases.
-Several generations can be without the trait before someone becomes diseased again.
-As you can imagine, the offsprings from marriages between related persons are affected more often since the chances that both parents carry the recessive gene is increased.
+Several generations can not exhibit the trait before someone becomes diseased again.
+The offspring from marriages between related persons are affected more often, as the chance that both parents carry the recessive gene is increased.

 - Albinism: Disturbed biosynthesis of melanin due to absent tyrosine hydroxylase.
 Results in lack of pigments: very white skin and hair, and high sensitivity to UV light.

-- Phenylketonuria: Phenylalanine cannot be degraded due to lack of phenylalanine hydroxylase and it accumulates in the organism.
+- Phenylketonuria: Phenylalanine cannot be degraded due to lack of phenylalanine hydroxylase; as well, it accumulates in the organism.
 Consequences are very severe psychomotor retardations.
-Treatment: a diet low in phenylalanine!
+Treatment is a diet low in phenylalanine.